Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 OS: Linux/Ubuntu with Gnome 3
 Browser: Firefox 120

-### Add context depended default values

-In order to make the input of the data by the user easy, we could preset some parameters by default.
-For instance, nanotemper usually use uM as concentrations and K as temperature.
-This unit should be preselected but allowed to change them if necessary.

 ### Why isn't the red icon disappearing

 If all the mandatory fields in the Record information are completed, the red alert icon show disappear (?).
 I think it happens in other fields.